MicrosoftPremier/VstsExtensions/CreateWorkItem/en-US/changeNotes.md

 # Create Work Item - Change Notes

+#### 1.2.1
+- Remove error log message when not items to link are found.

 #### 1.2.0
 - Add support for creating work items in different team projects.
 - Add new link option to link all work items associated with the current build/release to the created work item.